 Workshops and webinars

-Julie's Bicycle will be providing additional workshops in the Autumn of 2013 and, from March to May, Wednesday Webinars to advise and support organisations.
-The recordings of these sessions are available via Julie's Bicycle website.
+In spring 2013, Julie’s Bicycle ran a series of webinars to advise and support organisations.
+The recordings of these sessions are available via Julie’s Bicycle website.
 There will be a further series of webinars in spring 2014.

-The Arts Council has an internal team of Regional sustainability ambassadors that can be contacted with queries about internal processes as well as for further information and support.
-To contact your local sustainability ambassador, please email us at firstname.lastname@example.org.
+The Arts Council has a team of sustainability ambassadors that can be contacted with queries about internal processes as well as for further information and support.
+To contact your local sustainability ambassador, please email us at email@example.com.

 A reminder of why we are doing this